usc-isi-i2/table-linker/tlu.md

 - `id.keyword`: stored as is for exact matches
 - `labels`: default elasticsearch analyzer
 - `labels.keyword`: stored as is for exact matches
-- `labels.keyword_lower`: stored lowercased for exact matches
+- `labels.keyword_lower`: stored lowercase for exact matches
 - `aliases`: default with elasticsearch analyzer
 - `aliases.keyword`: stored as is for exact matches
-- `aliases.keyword_lower`: stored lowercased for exact matches
+- `aliases.keyword_lower`: stored lowercase for exact matches

 The mapping file is a JSON document.
 Mapping file for the index `kg_labels_aliases_1` is [here](tl/helper_files/kg_labels_aliases_mapping.json)